truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKMIP.md

 {{< toc >}}

 ## Kmip Namespace
-The **kmip** namespace has six commands, and is based on system KMIP server creation and management functions found in the SCALE API and web UI.
+The **kmip** namespace has six commands and is based on system KMIP server creation and management functions found in the SCALE API and web UI.
 It provides access to KMIP server methods through the **kmip** commands.

 ## Kmip Commands
 The following **kmip** commands allow you to create new and manage existing KMIP server connections.

 You can enter commands from the main CLI prompt or from the **kmip** namespace prompt.